Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Efficient Correlation Volume Sampler

 \subsection{Input Preprocessing}

-To minimize the number of blocks that need to be computed, we store images in \textit{patch-major} format as described in Sec.~\ref{sec:analysis:access_patterns} with block height $B$.
+To minimize the number of blocks that need to be computed, we store images in a \textit{patch-major} format as described in Sec.~\ref{sec:analysis:access_patterns} with block height $B$.
 To simplify the algorithm implementation, we only consider rectangular blocks and use blocks of the same size across all steps.

 At first, we pad inputs to a multiple of $B$, and split the image into $B^2$-sized tiles.
 Each tile is then independently flattened in \textit{row-major} order followed by all tiles being flattened in \textit{row-major} order.
 This is visualized in Fig.~\ref{fig:method} with different-colored arrows.
 The flattened image is then stored in a contiguous memory block.
-It speeds up subsequent operations with a small additional space cost.